DevExpress-Examples/out-of-maintenance-Web-Dashboard-Slideshow-TabContainer-Navigation/README.md

-# Web Dashboard - How to navigate tabs using custom tab header buttons or set up a slide show
+# Web Dashboard - How to navigate between tabs using custom tab header buttons or set up a slide show
 <!-- default file list -->
 *Files to look at*: